sjn4048/DeadlineManager/README.md

 DeadlineManager, A deadline manager with calendar and notification.

 ## Notice
-The project was thoroughly deleted due to accidental 'git clean', the current code is recovered by reverse engineering.
-Therefore, the current Winform code may seem a bit messy.
+The project was once thoroughly deleted due to accidental 'git clean', the current code is recovered by reverse engineering.
+Therefore, the current Winform code may seem a bit messy (but besides that, it will work just as well).

 ## Feature
 Manage deadlines;